SignPath/website/docs/documentation/crypto-providers/gpg.md

 * Configure `gnupg-pkcs11-scd` via `gnupg-pkcs11-scd.conf`
 * Configure GnuPG (`gpg-agent`) to use `gnupg-pkcs11-scd`

-For more details and prerequisites, see the `samples/Scenarios/Gpg/GpgShared.ps1` script in the [Linux container samples].
+These steps are performed by the `InitializeSignPathCryptoProviderGpgConfiguration` function within the `Samples/Scenarios/SignPathCryptoProviderHelpers.sh` script in the [Linux container samples].

 ### Error logs {#gpg-error-logs}